Two days a week were spent working at the Diverse Wildlife Sanctuaries project which are both busy and staff appreciate…

 Flights, visas (if required), travel health insurance, airport transfer on departure day, telephone use, dinners ( approx. $90 USD per week), personal expenses, *Depending on arrival date and time – volunteers will have to organize accommodation for one night in Cape Town City Center

 Gansbaai (Gans Bay; Bay of Geese), South Africa is known as the Great White Shark capital of the world.
-Just a two hour drive from Cape Town, this beautiful coastal city is home to an abundance of both land and marine wildlife.
-Its coastal islands are home to huge populations of seals and one of the last remaining colonies of endangered African penguins while the channel in between them is called “Shark Alley,” due to the densest population of Great White sharks in the world.
+Just a two-hour drive from Cape Town, this beautiful coastal city is home to an abundance of both land and marine wildlife.
+Its coastal islands are home to vast populations of seals and one of the last remaining colonies of endangered African penguins while the channel in between them is called “Shark Alley,” because of the densest population of Great White sharks in the world.
 The Bay is also a vitally important breeding area for Southern Right whales, which migrate from their feeding grounds in Antarctica to mate and breed here from July-December.
 Surrounding the bay is a pristine yet rugged landscape with rich floral biodiversity and ancient Milkwood forests.

-As a volunteer on this project you will be completely involved in eco-tourism (cage diving) and conservation work throughout your stay.
-While working alongside marine biologists, you will learn about the behaviors of the marine species in the area including Southern Right whales, Humpback whales, Bryde’s whales and a variety of dolphins.
+As a volunteer on this project, you will be completely involved in eco-tourism (cage diving and marine big 5 tours) and conservation work throughout your stay.
+While working alongside marine biologists, you will learn about the behaviors of the marine species in the area, including Southern Right whales, Humpback whales, Bryde’s whales and a variety of dolphins.
 You can learn about how researchers track marine life and what data needs to be recorded.
-You will also assist on the tourist boat by helping cage divers and educating visitors, plus you will have the opportunity to go cage diving yourself to get up-close and personal with Great White sharks.
-Volunteers can also sign up to support the activities at the African Penguin and Seabird Sanctuary or join a whale watching trip as part of their daily tasks (pending availability).
+You will also assist on the tourist boat by helping cage divers and educating visitors, plus you will go cage diving yourself to get up-close and personal with Great White sharks.
+Volunteers can also sign up to support the activities at the African Penguin and Seabird Sanctuary or join a whale watching trip as part of their daily tasks. (pending availability).

 Time at Sea: